tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Modern Applications of Paper Birch

-• Wood Products: Paper birch is valued for its light, fine-grained wood, used in plywood, furniture components, tongue depressors, toothpicks, and specialty wood products.
+• Wood Products: The light, fine-grained wood is widely used in plywood, veneer cores, furniture components, and small manufactured items such as toothpicks, tongue depressors, and dowels.

-• Landscaping: With its striking white bark and manageable size, paper birch is a favorite for ornamental planting in parks, gardens, and large residential properties.
+• Landscaping: With its striking white bark and graceful form, paper birch is one of the most popular ornamental trees in cooler climates, adding year-round visual interest.

 Environmental Contributions